fasiha/ebisu-java/README.md

 - **NEW** `public EbisuModel(double time, double alpha, double beta)` (note `time` moved from last to first argument).

 This will match Python/JavaScript’s `defaultModel` function and also harmonizes EbisuModel’s one- and two-argument constructors.

+#### 1.0.x
+Algorithm and feature-parity with Python 1.0.0 and JavaScript 1.0.0.

 ## Acknowledgements